 Wander along Amsterdam canals – with your umbrella

 Because, come on, that’s what you came here for right?
-Yes the wind is blowing, the rain is pouring, the pavement is narrow and the sky is grew, but so what.
+Yes the wind is blowing, the rain is pouring, the pavement is narrow and the sky is grey, but so what.
 You came to see those dancing houses, so here you go!
 There is no specific area to enjoy this kind of view, but I would recommend walking around Ann Frank’s or Rembrandt’s house for the best snapshots (and if you take a selfie don’t forget to put down your umbrella, just for one minute).

 If your feet are sore, and if you don’t mind spending a few euros on some touristy things, I would also recommend you book a boat cruise on the canals, it’s a romantic and effortless way to discover the typical scenery of the Dutch capital.